THE ahuriri run

 Our first Pinot Noir Greenman 2017 vintage is just as expansive in taste giving hints of strawberry, cherry, smoked game, truffle and toasted nut aromas on the nose.
 Silky smooth and gratifying to taste.
 Once again we were rewarded with a bronze medal in the 2019 NZ Wine of the Year awards.

-Our second Pinot Noir 2018 – “Fork in the road”- reveals the evolution of improving crop quality…….
-But that secret is still under wraps maturing to its best!
+Our second Pinot Noir 2018 – “Fork in the road”- reveals the evolution of improving crop quality – and then “Low Bow” 2019 is no tall tale…simply delicious.

 Our Liquor Licence